dpark7404/Analysis-on-Recipes-and-Rating-Dataset/README.md

 ## Project Overview:

-   In this research, we aim to investigate the relationship between the season in which recipes are submitted and the nutritional density, specifically focusing on calorie content.
-This analysis can provide insights into how dietary preferences and nutritional choices vary with the changing seasons
+   In this project, we aim to investigate the relationship between the season in which recipes are submitted and the nutritional density, specifically focusing on calorie content.
+This analysis can provide insights into how dietary preferences and nutritional choices vary with the changing seasons.

 ## Project Introduction:

 With the changing seasons follows a new set of recipes that people like to associate with and cook.
 People's dietary routines and preferences

+### Research Question:
+What is the relationship between the season in which recipes are submitted and calorie content ?

 ## Dataset Explanation: